84th Division (United States): Cold War to present

 Following the conclusion of World War II, the division was made part of the Army Reserve.
 In January 1946, it was redesignated the 84th Airborne Division and headquartered out of Wisconsin.
-In 1947, it was designated as the Army's Airborne Reserve Command.
-Five years later, in 1952, the division was reorganized again, this time as a training division composed of three regiments—the 274th, 334th, and 339th.
-Throughout the 1950s, the division would continue its conversion to a training formation, changing its subordinate unit makeup from regiments to brigades and support groups.
+In 1947, it was designated as the airborne reserve command for the Army.
+Five years later, on 1 March 1952, the division was reorganized again, this time as the 84th Infantry Division composed of three regiments—the 274th, 334th, and 339th.
+In 1959, the division became the 84th Training Division, changing its subordinate units from regiments to brigades and support groups.

 On 24 January 1991, elements of the 84th Division (Training) were activated and mobilized for support roles in Operation Desert Storm.
 Less than three months later, on 22 March 1991, the elements were returned home.
 In 1993, reorganization within the Army Reserve brought about the merger between the 84th and the 85th Division (Training).
 The move expanded the 84th Division's area of command to include the rest of Wisconsin and Illinois, as well as all of Missouri and Iowa.
 Soon after, in June 1994, units from the 84th participated in peacekeeping operations as part of the multinational observer force in the Sinai, Egypt, and remained there until July 1995.

 In April 1995, the formation was once more redesignated, this time as an institutional training division.
 This change brought with it command of units and training in the state of Nebraska.
 In August 1995, army reorganization further expanded the 84th's range of authority to command the fourteen U.S. Army Reserve Forces Schools in Region E—Wisconsin, Michigan, Minnesota, Illinois, Indiana, and Ohio.